digitaledsafety/digitaledsafety.github.io/terms.md

 </div>

 <h4>Agreement between User and https://digitaleducationsafety.org</h4>
-<p>Welcome to https://digitaleducationsafety.org.
+Welcome to https://digitaleducationsafety.org.
 The https://digitaleducationsafety.org website (the "Site") is comprised of various web pages operated by Digital Education and Safety Foundation Inc. ("DES Foundation"). https://digitaleducationsafety.org is offered to you conditioned on your acceptance without modification of the terms, conditions, and notices contained herein (the "Terms").
 Your use of https://digitaleducationsafety.org constitutes your agreement to all such Terms.
-Please read these terms carefully, and keep a copy of them for your reference.</p>
+Please read these terms carefully, and keep a copy of them for your reference.

 https://digitaleducationsafety.org is a Non-Profit Site.

 This website will be used for informational purposes related to STEM/STEAM education with emphasis on technology subjects.
 This website will contain promotional merchandise available for sale.
 All proceeds will be used for furthering the Foundation's education mission.

 <h4>Privacy</h4>
-<p>Your use of https://digitaleducationsafety.org is subject to DES Foundation's Privacy Policy.
-Please review our Privacy Policy, which also governs the Site and informs users of our data collection practices.</p>
+Your use of https://digitaleducationsafety.org is subject to DES Foundation's Privacy Policy.
+Please review our Privacy Policy, which also governs the Site and informs users of our data collection practices.

 <h4>Electronic Communications</h4>